CSCfi/beacon-python/docs/db.rst

                             frequency, "end");

-We use the DB schema below as a means for providing data contained in ``*.vcf`` file and making it accessible via the Beacon API specification.
+We use the DB schema below as a means for providing making data accessible as described by the Beacon API specification.

+When designing the DB schema we also took into consideration information contained in ``*.vcf`` files.

 Information for the metadata table, currently needs to be provided by the data submitter, as such information cannot be extracted from ``*.vcf`` files.

+The Data Provider can use the ``beacon_init`` utility to load data, but if Data Provider has a previous Database we recommend to skip the ``beacon_init`` utility and set up the database using one of the solutions:

+* creating a DB view that matches the DB schema for the beacon python server as described below;
+* migrate the database to match the DB schema;
+* keep own database, but modify the queries in :meth:`beacon_api.utils.data_query`.

 .. literalinclude:: /../data/init.sql
    :language: sql